BinstonWinston/SMO-Prop-Hunt/README.md

 * Freeze in mid-air (hold L + press left stick), useful for getting the exact positioning for a prop to blend in

 ### :warning: Known Issues
-* Sometimes props take a sec to appear, try moving around or switching between hider and seeker
+* Sometimes props take a sec to appear locally, try moving around or switching between hider and seeker

+## Best Kingdoms
+* Metro
+* Cap
+* Cascade

 ### Kingdoms Supported
 * Cap